dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 FAILURES!!!
 Tests run: 4,  Failures: 2
 ```
-No standard error.
+No standard output.
 Return code was 0.

 Line 35: This if statement didn't run because the grep command returned 1 as an exit code which means it didn't find the string in the file and the condition for the if statement is false because 1 means false.